wangwei86609/osmanthus/README.md

 ## What is the Osmanthus?
-Osmanthus is a framework for rules & flow engines, a lightweight library and based on MVEL library.
+Osmanthus is a framework for rules engines, a lightweight library and based on MVEL library.
 It is more convenient than drools, developers define rules & flows with XML file, it supplies below useful XML node:
 ### Rule node

 * rule: a single rule